Referrals are entered into Marketscape CRM in one of two ways:

 Once all details have been entered, the record can be saved by clicking the blue Save button at the top or bottom of the Referral Details page.

-Tip: If support is needed regarding a referral, supplying PlayMaker Support with the PlayMaker ID number of the referral will help our team easily locate the referral in question without needing to supply any patient data.
+If support is needed regarding a referral, supplying Trella Health Support with the ID number of the referral will help our team easily locate the referral in question without needing to supply any patient data.

-Notes: For Enterprise clients, additional fields may be found in the Record Details section.
-These fields are supplied by the EMR, and contain information entered during intake.
+For Enterprise clients, additional fields may be found in the Record Details section.
+These fields are supplied by the EHR, and contain information entered during intake.
 These fields are often used in the integration process, helping to assign referral ownership, associate contacts and accounts, and provide other referral details.

 Editing a Referral

 Similar to creating referrals, editing a referral is a permission granted to each role by the system administrator.
 If editing is not available, the organization's administrator may be able to turn the ability on, or explain the process in place to edit a referral.

 On the Referrals page, an Edit option should be found to the left of each referral record in the table of referrals presently being viewed.
 Clicking this link will open the Referral Details screen, allowing users to edit the referral.